Inpher/go-hubspot/generated/v3/hubdb/docs/RowsApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/GIT_USER_ID/GIT_REPO_ID"
 )

 func main() {
 	tableIdOrName := "tableIdOrName_example" // string | The ID or name of the table to query. sort := []string{"Inner_example"} // []string | Specifies the column names to sort the results by. (optional) after := "after_example" // string | The cursor token value to get the next set of results.
 You can get this from the `paging.next.after` JSON property of a paged response containing more results. (optional) limit := int32(56) // int32 | The maximum number of results to return.
 Default is `1000`. (optional) properties := []string{"Inner_example"} // []string | Specify the column names to get results containing only the required columns instead of all column details.
 If you want to include multiple columns in the result, use this query param as many times.  (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.RowsApi.ReadDraftTableRows(context.Background(), tableIdOrName).Sort(sort).After(after).Limit(limit).Properties(properties).Execute()
+	resp, r, err := apiClient.RowsAPI.ReadDraftTableRows(context.Background(), tableIdOrName).Sort(sort).After(after).Limit(limit).Properties(properties).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `RowsApi.ReadDraftTableRows``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `RowsAPI.ReadDraftTableRows``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `ReadDraftTableRows`: CollectionResponseWithTotalHubDbTableRowV3ForwardPaging
-    fmt.Fprintf(os.Stdout, "Response from `RowsApi.ReadDraftTableRows`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `RowsAPI.ReadDraftTableRows`: %v\n", resp)
 }
 ```